mlanza/logseq-classy/README.md

 # Logseq Classy

-This plugin queries the block database for matching blocks and applies classes to the DOM allowing improved custom stylesheets.
+Facilitates otherwise impossible custom stylesheets by applying classes to blocks identified in custom queries.
+A great complement to [Style Carousel](https://github.com/mlanza/logseq-style-carousel).

 ## Settings

-The queries settings can be use to complement toggle buttons or independently to facilitate custom stylesheet effects impossible without Style Carousel.
+The queries settings can be use to complement toggle buttons or independently to facilitate otherwise impossible stylesheet effects.
 Matching blocks are dynamically marked with class names in the DOM.

 * `query` — Datalog query which returns blocks.
-Inputs are noted with positional placeholders (e.g.  `{0}`, `{1}`).
+Query inputs, if used, are positionally noted with placeholders (e.g.  `{0}`, `{1}`).
 * `inputs` — Optional query input(s).
 * `matches` — Optional regular expression(s) expressed as strings for further filtering blocks by their content text.
 * `classname` — Class name to apply to matching block elements found in the DOM.